Sinocentrism

 Sinocentrism refers to a worldview that China is the cultural, political, or economic center of the world.
 Sinocentrism was a core concept in various Chinese dynasties.
 The Chinese considered themselves to be "all-under-Heaven", ruled by the emperor, known as Son of Heaven.
-Those that lived outside of the Huaxia were regarded as "barbarians".
-In addition, states outside of China, such as Vietnam, Japan or Korea, were considered to be vassals of China.
+Those that lived outside the Huaxia were regarded as "barbarians".
+In addition, states outside China, such as Vietnam, Japan or Korea, were considered to be vassals of China.

 Overview and context

 Depending on the historical context, Sinocentrism can refer to either the ethnocentrism of the Han society and culture, or the modern concept of zhonghua minzu, popular among the Korean elites up to the final demise of the Qing dynasty.
 The concept came to an end in the 19th century and suffered several more blows in the 20th century, and as a result is not as widely popular among Chinese people in the present day.

 In pre-modern times, it often took the form of viewing China as the most advanced civilization in the world, and external ethnic groups or foreign nations as being uncivilized to various degrees, a distinction known in Chinese as the Hua–Yi distinction.